Our Origins

 The Right to Food.

-Dignified and nutritious food should be a guaranteed right for all people that is protected by government, society, community and individuals.
+Dignified and nutritious food should be a guaranteed right for all people that is protected by the government, society, community, and individuals.

 Sustainability.